Eneloop vs Alkaline batteries test

 Tracking of cells

-Eneloops prove not only to be powerful but are high quality cells that track close to its siblings.
+Eneloops are not only powerful high quality cells, they are consistent from cell to cell.
 Capacity wise and performance wise.
 This means that all batteries have the same power and performance without much variety/inconsistency.

 Cheaper cells may have bigger capacity at SOME discharge current, but many times Fail to have identical performance, are less reliable or can`t handle higher discharge currents.